Arya-Shidore/Study-Sense/README.md

-# Study Notion
+# Study Sense

-Study Notion is an ED Tech (Education Technology) web application developed using the MERN stack.
+Study Sense is an ED Tech (Education Technology) web application developed using the MERN stack.

 ## Note